Kalsyc/CS3223EZA/README.md

 ### Sort Merge Join

 The Sort Merge Join operator is implemented with the help of the External Sort which ensures that the left and right tables-to-be-joined are sorted first before we start the joining process.
+Afterwhich, we start the joining process by comparing the tuples on the left and right batches and see if they are able to be joined.
+The algorithm utilizes an `ArrayList` to keep track of the duplicate tuples that may be found on the right table so that we may be able to backtrack and join tuples if necessary.<br>

+The algorithm initializes with a left pointer and a right pointer which point to the current considered tuples within the two batches.
+If the left tuple is larger than the right tuple, we increment the right pointer and traverse down the right tuple till we find a match or that the left tuple is smaller.
+If the left and right tuples finally match, we then add it to the array list and then join afterwards.
+However, if the left tuple is smaller than the right tuple, we traverse down the left until we either find a match or that the left tuple is larger than the right tuple.

+### Distinct:
+The `DISTINCT` operator is implemented with the help of the `MergeSort` operator.
+Once a sorted input tuple is retrieved from the `MergeSort` operator, it is checked against the output buffer.
+If it already exists, the tuple is discarded, if not, it is added to the output buffer.

+### GroupBy
+The `GroupBy` operator is implemented by sorting the tuples by the list of GroupBy attributes with the help of the `MergeSort` operator.

+### OrderBy
+The `OrderBy` operator is implemented by using the `MergeSort` operator, similar to the `GroupBy` operator.
+However, the parser had to be adapted in order to include the `DESC` keyword.
+If this `DESC` keyword is present in the query, the variables within the comparator in the `MergeSort` operator are then swapped to ensure that the tuples are sorted in reverse order.

 ## Our Experimental Results

+### Experiment 1